Namur: 20th and 21st centuries

-Namur was a major target of the German invasion of Belgium in 1914, which sought to use the Meuse valley as a route into France.
+In World War I, Namur was a major target of the German invasion of Belgium in 1914, which sought to use the Meuse valley as a route into France.
 On August 21, 1914, the Germans bombarded the town of Namur without warning.
 Several people were killed.
 Despite being billed as virtually impregnable, the citadel fell after only three days' fighting and the town was occupied by the Germans for the rest of the war.
 Namur fared little better in World War II; it was in the front lines of both the Battle of the Ardennes in 1940 and the Battle of the Bulge in 1944.
 The town suffered heavy damage in both wars.

 Namur continued to host the Belgian Army's paratroopers until their departure in 1977.

 After the creation of the Walloon Region, Namur was chosen as the seat of its executive and parliament.
 In 1986, Namur was officially declared capital of Wallonia.
 Its position as regional capital was confirmed by the Parliament of Wallonia in 2010.

+Climate

 Economy

 Namur is an important commercial and industrial centre, located on the Walloon industrial backbone, the Sambre and Meuse valley.
 It produces machinery, leather goods, metals and porcelain.
 Its railway station is also an important junction situated on the north–south line between Brussels and Luxembourg City, and the east–west line between Lille and Liège.
 River barge traffic passes through the middle of the city along the Meuse.

 Culture and sights

 Namur has taken on a new role as the capital of the federal region of Wallonia.
 Its location at the head of the Ardennes has also made it a popular tourist centre, with a casino located in its southern district on the left bank of the Meuse.

 The town's most prominent sight is the Citadel of Namur, now demilitarised and open to the public.
 Namur also has a distinctive 18th-century cathedral dedicated to Saint Aubain and a belfry classified by UNESCO as part of the Belfries of Belgium and France which are listed as a World Heritage Site.

-The Couvent des Soeurs de Notre-Dame used to contain masterpieces of Mosan art by Hugo d'Oignies, currently presented in the Musée des Arts Anciens (Rue de Fer).
+The Couvent des Sœurs de Notre-Dame used to contain masterpieces of Mosan art by Hugo d'Oignies, currently presented in the Musée des Arts Anciens (Rue de Fer).
 Elsewhere there is an archeological museum and a museum dedicated to Félicien Rops.